tgnanakumar/notejam-demo/README.md

 # Notejam Demo
 Notejam application demo using AWS CloudFormation template which automatically provisions a single EC2 instance of type t3.micro in eu-north-1 region.
-Installs all the required prerequisites (Java, Git, Apache Maven) before starting the application.
+Installs all the required pre-requisites (Java, Git, Apache Maven) before starting the application.

 ## Pre-requisites
 ### Java